State Choices to Promote Access

 A family of three qualifies for assistance at $23,880 or 118% FPL.
 This reflects a decrease from 119% FPL in 2015.

 - Child care subsidy reimbursement rate meets the recommended 75th percentile of the market rate 3

-- Redetermine the eligibility for child care subsidies no more than once per year [FY2014]4
+- Redetermine the eligibility for child care subsidies no more than once per year [FY 2015]4

 - State supplements Early Head Start 5

-- Requires districts to offer full day kindergarten 7
+- Require districts to offer full day kindergarten 7

 Requires districts to offer half day kindergarten

 - Require one adult for every four 18-month-olds, and a maximum class size of eight in child care centers 8

 Child care regulations require one adult for every 4 children, and the maximum class size is 12.

 - Allocate state or federal funds for a network of infant/toddler specialists that provide assistance to child care providers 9